Hiype/Tempero-Android/README.md

 # Tempero-Android
-Android application for the Tempero project.
+Android application for the Tempero school project.

 How to use the app: